denten-books/plain-text/main.md

 thoughts at virtually "any distance and place."
 The fixed length-property of Bacon's cipher, later implemented in the five-bit Baudot code, signaled the beginning of the modern era of serial communications [@jennings_annotated_2004].
 Baudot and the related Murray alphabets[^ln-murray] were designed specifically with automation in mind.
-Both being fixed-length alphabets, the Baudot in particular did away with the "unison" signal that separated letters in Morse, since the signals could be divided into letters by count (every five codes representing a single character).
+Both being fixed-length alphabets, the Baudot in particular did away with "unison" signals that separated letters in Morse, since the signals could be divided into letters by count (every five codes representing a single character).
 Additionally, the Murray code was more compact than Morse and especially more economical than Hughes, which used up to 54 measures of silence to send a signal representing double quotes.[^ln-zero] The signal for "zero" in Morse code occupied 22 measures.
 By contrast, all Baudot and Murray characters were a mere 5 units in length, with the maximum of ten used to switch the receiving device into "figure" or "capital letter" states (for the total of 10 units) [@murray_setting_1905; @beauchamp_history_2001 380-397].

 ![Murray Keyboard Perforator, 1905.
 Note the QWERTY arrangement of the keys.
 @murray_setting_1905.](images/murray-keyboard.png)